klapytatomek/CrossStateMachine/README.md

 ```
 for every object that will be handled with state machine.

-For changing state call
+For changing state call:
 ```c#
 StateMachineExecutor.Current.ChangeState(object, state);
 ```
-it will handle all actions defined with Handler classes for given object.
+It will handle all actions defined with Handler classes for given object.

 Remember that state is defined for each object, not class.